rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 Rules for customizing Virtual Account number is given below.

 * Only digits are allowed.
 * Different banks have different specifications on their custom VA numbers.
 Please see the documentation of the respective banks.
+Note: for **Permata, only B2B VA type** support custom VA numbers.
 * If the number provided is already utilized for another order, then a unique number will be used instead.
 * If the number provided is longer than required, then the unnecessary digits in the end will be truncated.
 * If the number provided is shorter than required, then the number will be prefixed with zeros.